-We may not be successful in our efforts to use and expand our technology platforms to build a pipeline of product candidates.
+We may not be successful in our efforts to use and expand our technologies to build a pipeline of product candidates.

-A key element of our strategy is to use and expand our technology platforms to build a pipeline of product candidates, combine our product candidates with existing and novel therapies, and progress these product candidates and combinations through clinical development for the treatment of various diseases.
-Although our research and development efforts to date have resulted in a pipeline of product candidates directed at various cancers, we may not be able to develop product candidates that are safe and effective.
+A key element of our strategy is to use and expand our technologies to build a pipeline of product candidates, combine our product candidates with existing and novel therapies, and progress these product candidates and combinations through clinical development for the treatment of various diseases.
+Although our research and development efforts to date have resulted in a pipeline of product candidates directed at various indications, we may not be able to develop product candidates that are safe and effective.
 Even if we are successful in continuing to build our pipeline, the potential product candidates that we identify may not be suitable for clinical development, including as a result of being shown to have harmful side effects or other characteristics that indicate that they are unlikely to be products that will receive marketing approval and achieve market acceptance.
 If we do not continue to successfully develop and begin to commercialize product candidates, we will face difficulty in obtaining product revenues in future periods.
+See also the risk factor titled, "Our corporate strategy and reset may not be successful."